Immigration to Canada: Illegal migration

 A Royal Canadian Mounted Police in the Quebec-New York border in Lacolle directs a man entering Canada outside of a port of entry to a nearby tent for processing.

-Estimates of undocumented immigrants in Canada ranged between 35,000 and 120,000 in 2007, with 2024 estimates generally of 500,000 to 700,000.
+Estimates of undocumented immigrant in Canada ranged between 35,000 and 120,000 in 2007, with 2024 estimates generally of 500,000 to 700,000.
 James Bissett, a former head of the Canadian Immigration Service, has suggested that the lack of any credible refugee screening process, combined with a high likelihood of ignoring any deportation orders, has resulted in tens of thousands of outstanding warrants for the arrest of rejected refugee claimants, with little attempt at enforcement.
 A 2008 report by the Auditor General Sheila Fraser stated that Canada has lost track of as many as 41,000 illegal immigrants.

 In August 2017, the border between Quebec and New York, most notably the former Roxham Road port of entry, saw an influx of up to 500 crossings each day outside of official ports of entry by people seeking asylum in Canada.
 Entering Canada outside of a port of entry is not an offence under either the Criminal Code or Immigration and Refugee Protection Act, and regulations under the latter act require only that a person seeking to enter Canada outside a point of entry to "appear without delay" at the nearest port of entry.
 While entering Canada outside of a port of entry may represent an unlawful act, section 133 of the Immigration and Refugee Protection Act requires that charges related to any offences associated with entering Canada are stayed while an entrant's claim is being processed in accordance with the Convention Relating to the Status of Refugees.